teslamotors/kafka-helmsman/kafka_quota_enforcer/README.md

 "Default" in this context is different from how it is used in the section above.
 In that section, we allow defining a default quota value such that it can simplify your quota configuration file.

-Here, a "default" refers to an actual default quota configuration which is stored behind the scenes in Zookeeper, and is applied as a "default" to matching clients, where override quotas are not specified.
+Here, a "default" refers to an actual default quota configuration which is stored behind the scenes in Kafka configs, and is applied as a "default" to matching clients, where override quotas are not specified.
 You can read more about it here: https://kafka.apache.org/documentation/#design_quotas